MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/supply-chain/warehousing/item-consolidation-location-utilization.md

 ## <a name="example-scenario"></a>Eksempelscenario

-Følgende scenario bruker lagerappen på en mobilenhet for å lage en *justering inn* på to steder i lageret.
+Følgende scenario bruker mobilappen Lagerstyring for å lage en *justering inn* på to steder i lageret.

 ### <a name="add-inventory-to-locations"></a>Legge til lager på lokasjoner